-In late 2022 and continuing into early 2023, the space formerly occupied by a single corporate chain store (Rent One) will be converted into nine separate spaces, including three storefronts which will accommodate three locally-owned and independently-operated businesses – further contributing to the already strong presence of small businesses on Cherokee Street and along the 2600 block in particular.
+From late 2022 and through early August 2023, the space formerly occupied by a single corporate chain store (Rent One) was converted into nine separate spaces, including three storefronts which are designed to accommodate three locally-owned and independently-operated businesses – further contributing to the already strong presence of small businesses on Cherokee Street and along the 2600 block in particular.

-In addition to the retail spaces, we’ll remove the plywood from the long-vacant second-level windows and turn the lights back on with the addition of four residential apartments above.
+In addition to the retail spaces, the plywood has been removed from the long-vacant second-level windows and the lights have been turned back on with the addition of four residential apartments above.
 Two first-floor residential spaces round out the building on the ground level.
-The project will utilize historic tax credits and comply with the National Park Service standards for historic buildings.
+The project utilized historic tax credits and complies with the National Park Service standards for historic buildings.

 Built in 1923, the building at 2616-20 Cherokee housed a variety of shops in its first few decades, including the Saiger Variety Store, the Horras Piano Company, and Nachman’s Furniture & Appliances – a South St. Louis retailer that offered everything from Zenith long-distance radios to Thor washing machines in the 1930s.
 Later occupied by Western Auto, the building’s longest-standing tenant is also its most recent – Rent One, formerly known as National Rent-to-Own.